Resource ordering

 GSS API Authentication, so you can improve connection performance by setting the

-GSSAPIAuthentication setting to no
+GSSAPIAuthentication setting to no. Open the sshd/files/sshd_config file

-line.
-Change the setting to no
+and find the GSSAPIAuthentication line.
+Change the setting to no, then save the

 file and exit your editor.